laravel/docs/billing.md

     $user = User::find(1);

-    $user->newSubscription('default', 'premium')->create($paymentMethod);
+    $user->newSubscription('default', 'price_premium')->create($paymentMethod);

 The first argument passed to the `newSubscription` method should be the name of the subscription.
 If your application only offers a single subscription, you might call this `default` or `primary`.
 The second argument is the specific plan the user is subscribing to.
-This value should correspond to the plan's identifier in Stripe.
+This value should correspond to the plan's price identifier in Stripe.

 The `create` method, which accepts [a Stripe payment method identifier](#storing-payment-methods) or Stripe `PaymentMethod` object, will begin the subscription as well as update your database with the customer ID and other relevant billing information.